-The GEM Japan (GEnome Medicine Alliance Japan) has been designated as a GA4GH Driver Project , pursuing integration of the results of AMED projects to realize genomic medicine in Japan.
+The GEM Japan (GEnome Medicine alliance Japan) has been named a GA4GH Driver Project, pursuing integration of the results of AMED projects to realize genomic medicine in Japan.

 Michael Baudis, Swiss Personalized Health Network, visited AMED to have an in-person meeting with Japanese Data Scientists

 AMED held the GEM Japan Workshop titled Global Career Advancement of Genome and Health Data Scientists

 Establishment of a genetic risk score model for ischemic stroke: Validation in a prospective cohort in the “Hisayama Study”